topostaro/EllipticGenus/README.md

 # EllipticGenus

-A Sagemath package for computing elliptic genera of homogeneous spaces and complete intersections in them, and representing elliptice genera of any complex manifold by using Chern numbers.
+A SageMath package for computing elliptic genera of homogeneous spaces and complete intersections in them, and representing elliptic genera of any complex manifold by using Chern numbers.

 ##  Structure of this module

-- ellptic_genus
+- elliptic_genus

-    This module implements the core functions of computing elliptic genera.
+    This module implements the core functions of computing elliptic genera of almost complex manifolds.

     - elliptic_genus.py

-        - `elliptic_genus(variety, k)` computes the elliptic genera of `variety` up to degree `k`.
+        - `elliptic_genus(variety, k)` computes the elliptic genera of `variety` with the terms of `q`-variable up to degree `k`.
 The argument `variety` should be an object of `IVariety`, equivalently, the object must contain the data of Chern numbers.

-        - `elliptic_genus_chernnum(dim, k)` outputs the elliptic genus of varieties of dimension `dim` up to degree `k` represented symbolically by Chern numbers.
+        - `elliptic_genus_chernnum(dim, k)` computes the elliptic genus of a variety of dimension `dim` with the terms of `q`-variable up to degree `k` represented symbolically by Chern numbers.

     - utils.py